godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 Our interface is functional, but it could use some animation.
 That's a good opportunity to introduce the ``Tween`` node, an essential tool to animate properties. ``Tween`` animates anything you'd like from a start to an end state over a certain duration.
-For example it can animate the health on the ``TextureProgress`` from its current level to the ``Player``'s new ``health`` when the character takes damage.
+For example, it can animate the health on the ``TextureProgress`` from its current level to the ``Player``'s new ``health`` when the character takes damage.